stenglein-lab/tick_surveillance/Pipeline_instructions.md

 `Borrelia_sp:count;Borrelia_burgdorferi_sensu_stricto:count`

-This means that reads assigned to Bor_burgdorferi_B31 would be assigned to two surveillance targets: Borrelia_sp, a catch-all target for many different types of Borrelia, and Borrelia_burgdorferi_sensu_stricto, a target for *B. burgdorferi sensu stricto*.
+This means that reads assigned to Bor_burgdorferi_B31 would be assigned to two surveillance targets: Borrelia_sp, a catch-all target for many different types of *Borrelia*, and Borrelia_burgdorferi_sensu_stricto, a target for *B. burgdorferi sensu stricto*.

-**Count mapping**: As in the example above, count type mapping of reference sequences to targets means that counts assigned to those reference sequences will contribute to the summed count for that target.
+**Count mapping**: As in the example above, count type mapping that counts assigned to those reference sequences will contribute to the summed count for that target.

 **Name mapping**: Some surveillance targets report species names instead of read counts.
 For instance, the Borrelia_Other_species_name target is meant to report the name of any *Borrelia* species that was called positive in that dataset.
-Reference sequences can be mapped to both name and count type targets..
+Reference sequences can be mapped to both name and count type targets.
 For example, the Bor_andersoni_BC_1_AF264908 reference sequence is mapped to two targets:

 `Borrelia_sp:count;Borrelia_Other_species_name:name`